Jakeler/bms-parser/README.md

 # BMS parser
 Definitions for the generic smart battery managment system protocol.
-It is written with [Kaitai Struct], which can used to export parsers in different languages, some examples are in `py` for Python. `main.py` allows logging to a file or MongoDB instance, see the parameters.
+It is written with [Kaitai Struct](https://kaitai.io/), which can used to export parsers in different languages, some examples are in `py` for Python. `main.py` allows logging to a file or MongoDB instance, see the parameters.

 `py/tui` contains a terminal based UI:
 ![overview TUI animated](tui.gif)